S

 That had nothing to do with me.

 But I know I felt a breeze when I heard the words, “She’s gone away.”
-Yes, that might’ve been the opening through which the flaw of desire crept in.
+An opening through which the flaw of desire crept in.

-When I wrote you that long confession, I held onto it for exactly 24 hours just to make sure I was ready for the repercussions.
-If I expected anything, it was that you’d disappear from me.
-Avoid me.
-I had exactly no hope for us.
-For you to reciprocate in any way.
+When I wrote you that long confession, I held onto it for exactly 24 hours.
+The repercussions would be hard.
+I was sure of it.
+If I expected anything, it was that my unbearableness would descend upon us both.
+That you’d disappear from me.
+Understandably.

 And of course, you didn’t disappear.
 Because it’s not what you do.
-Which didn’t necessarily give me hope for us.
+Which didn’t necessarily give me hope for a different kind of “us.”
 No matter what you said you felt in return, I was as certain of my strictly platonic place in your heart as I was of the sky and wind and rain.
-I received your affection as thing you gave in pity.
-But every once in a while, in brief moments, I admit I did feel that light breeze again.
+I received your affection as thing you gave in…politeness.

 I tried not to act on those moments.
 But I failed a couple of times.
-Like one lonely, dark, rainy night at the office, when I was overtaken by the need to call you at home.
+Like on one lonely, dark, rainy night at the office, when I was overtaken by the need to call you at home.
 No one else was in the office.
 I never, ever called your home number.
-But that night, I dialed it, not necessarily knowing what worlds I needed to speak or hear.
+But that night, I dialed it, not necessarily knowing what words I needed to offer or receive.

 It rang once, then twice, and then your wife picked up the phone.